pu2clr/SI4735/extras/BOARD_NE928_10A_V_01/README.md

 ## The Si473X I2C address

-This board comes with the SEN pin connected to +V. So the I2C buss address is 0x63
+This board comes with the SEN pin connected to +V. So the I2C bus address is 0x63

 ## Firmware information